balderdashy/sails-docs/concepts/Middleware/Middleware.md

  HTTP Middleware Key       | Purpose
  ------------------------- | ------------
- startRequestTimer         | Allocates a variable in memory to hold the timestamp when the request began.
+ **startRequestTimer**     | Allocates a variable in memory to hold the timestamp when the request began.
 This can be accessed and used by your app to provide diagnostic information about slow requests.
- _cookieParser_*           | Parses the cookie header into a clean object for use in subsequent middleware and your application code.
+ _cookieParser_ *          | Parses the cookie header into a clean object for use in subsequent middleware and your application code.
- _session_*                | Sets up a unique session object using your [session configuration](). bodyParser                | Parses parameters and binary upstreams (for streaming file uploads) from the HTTP request body using [Skipper](). compress                  | Compresses response data using gzip/deflate. methodOverride            | Provides faux HTTP method support, letting you use HTTP verbs such as PUT or DELETE in places where the client doesn't support it (e.g. legacy versions of Internet Explorer.)
+ _session_ *               | Sets up a unique session object using your [session configuration]().
+ **bodyParser**            | Parses parameters and binary upstreams (for streaming file uploads) from the HTTP request body using [Skipper]().
+ **compress**              | Compresses response data using gzip/deflate.
+ **methodOverride**        | Provides faux HTTP method support, letting you use HTTP verbs such as PUT or DELETE in places where the client doesn't support it (e.g. legacy versions of Internet Explorer.)
 If a request has a `_method` parameter set to `"PUT"`, the request will be routed as if it was a proper PUT request.
-See [Connect's methodOverride docs](http://www.senchalabs.org/connect/methodOverride.html) for more information if you need it. poweredBy                 | Attaches an `X-Powered-By` header to outgoing responses.
+See [Connect's methodOverride docs](http://www.senchalabs.org/connect/methodOverride.html) for more information if you need it.
+ **poweredBy**             | Attaches an `X-Powered-By` header to outgoing responses.
- $custom                   | Provides backwards compatbility for a configuration option from Sails v0.9.x.
+ **$custom**               | Provides backwards compatbility for a configuration option from Sails v0.9.x.
 Since Sails v0.10 offers much more configuration flexibility for HTTP middleware, as long as you are not using `sails.config.express.customMiddleware`, you can confidentally remove this item from the list.
- _router_*                 | This is where the bulk of your app logic gets applied to any given request.
+ _router_ *                | This is where the bulk of your app logic gets applied to any given request.
 In addition to running `"before"` handlers in hooks (e.g. csrf token enforcement) and some internal Sails logic, this routes requests using your app's explicit routes (in [`sails.config.routes`]()) and/or route blueprints.
- _www_*                    | Serves static files- usually images, stylesheets, scripts- in your app's "public" folder (configured in [`sails.config.paths`](), conventionally [`.tmp/public/`]()) using Connect's [static middleware](http://www.senchalabs.org/connect/static.html). favicon                   | Serves the [browser favicon](http://en.wikipedia.org/wiki/Favicon) for your app if one is provided as `/assets/favicon.ico`.
+ _www_ *                   | Serves static files- usually images, stylesheets, scripts- in your app's "public" folder (configured in [`sails.config.paths`](), conventionally [`.tmp/public/`]()) using Connect's [static middleware](http://www.senchalabs.org/connect/static.html).
+ **favicon**               | Serves the [browser favicon](http://en.wikipedia.org/wiki/Favicon) for your app if one is provided as `/assets/favicon.ico`.
- _404_*                    | Handles requests which do not match any routes - triggers `res.notFound()`  <!-- technically, this emits the `router:request:404` event)  -->
+ _404_ *                   | Handles requests which do not match any routes - triggers `res.notFound()`  <!-- technically, this emits the `router:request:404` event)  -->
- _500_*                    | Handles requests which trigger an internal error (i.e. call Express's `next(err)`)  - triggers `res.serverError()` <!-- technically, this emits the `router:request:500` event)  -->
+ _500_ *                   | Handles requests which trigger an internal error (i.e. call Express's `next(err)`)  - triggers `res.serverError()` <!-- technically, this emits the `router:request:500` event)  -->

 > **Legend:**
 >
-> + `*` - An asterisk means that this middleware should _almost never_ be modified or removed unless you really know what you're doing.
+> + `*` - An unbolded, italicized item above with an asterisk (*) means that this middleware should _almost never_ be modified or removed unless you really know what you're doing!!